cs4485-s25-alagar-t7/gas/README.md

 - Automatically carry over previous graders
     - Click a button to re-assign graders from last semester
 - Automatically assign recommended graders
-    - Click a button to assign a candidate to sections as a professor has requested
 - Automatically score candidates for each section and assign the best match.
 - Authentication
     - WIP